PaulAStone/Assignments/README.md

 	* *water.shp* :
 	* *water.shx* :

-	* *GeographicalEcology_Exercise.Rmd* : Distributed to student repositories.
+* **GeographicalEcology_Exercise.Rmd**: An R Markdown document to be distributed to student repositories; includes the in-class assignment and homework.
 Knitting generates a .pdf of their work.

-	* *GeogrpahicalEcology_Handout.Rmd* : Generates handout .pdf that can be given to student and provides example code while guiding them through the exercise.
+* **GeogrpahicalEcology_Handout.Rmd**: Generates handout .pdf that can be given to student and provides example code while guiding them through the exercise.

-	* *GeographicalEcology.pdf* : Provides students with information and example code for exploring geographical ecology, using GIS modules in R/RStudio.
+* **GeographicalEcology.pdf**: Provides students with information and example code for exploring geographical ecology, using GIS modules in R/RStudio.

 	* *Glossary.Rmd* :